microbiome/OMA/23_multi-assay_analyses.md

 ![](23_multi-assay_analyses_files/figure-latex/unnamed-chunk-5-1.pdf)<!-- -->

-The top weights for each assay using all 5 factors:
+The top weights for each assay using all five factors:

 ```r